Table of Contents

 - Engagement provides them with information about likes, comments, and shares on a post.

-- Reach shows the size of the audience you are corresponding with.
+- Reach shows the size of the target audience you are corresponding with.

 - Conversions provide them with information about the number of people who reached the desired result: buying the product, completing a form, signing up for email newsletters, or any other objective you have set for your campaign.

-- Include any other metrics that are specified by your boss or client or those that interest them.
+- Include any social media metrics specified by your boss or client or those that interest them.

 2. Use visual aids